MicrosoftDocs/Advertising/advertising/pos-feed/create-pos-feed.md

 - If `Match` specifies one or more criterion, Bing uses the POS with the most explicit matches.

-- If the user matches multiple points of sale, Bing uses the POS with the best match quality.
-If multiple points of sale have the same match quality, Bing uses the first POS that it found with that match quality.
+- If the user matches multiple Landing pages, Bing uses the POS with the best match quality.
+If multiple Landing pages have the same match quality, Bing uses the first POS that it found with that match quality.
 Match quality is based on:
   - Matches with the highest preference.
 For example, if one POS matches only on the user's currency and another matches only on the user's device, Bing uses the POS that matches the user's currency because it's higher in the preferred order.
   - Explicit matches are preferred over implicit matches.
 For example, if one POS matches explicitly to the user's country and another matches implicitly to the user's country, Bing uses the POS that explicitly matches.